|Home Continents The Americas The United States of America Most populated cities in the United States

 |6.
 Phoenix (Arizona)

-The sixth largest city in the United States is capital city of Arizona since 1889
+The sixth largest city in the United States is the capital of Arizona since 1889

 |7.
 San Antonio (Texas)

 The second-largest city in Texas is one of the fastest growing cities in the United States

 The seaport in southern California is a major technology and defense hub in the United States

 |9.
 Dallas (Texas)

 The third-largest city in the state of Texas is a major center of education for much of the South Central United States

 |10.
 San Jose* (California)

 the county seat of Santa Clara County is a major part of Silicon Valley

 |12.
 Jacksonville (Florida) pop.
 868,000|